coderofsalvation/personality-insights/numeric.md

 The {{site.data.keyword.personalityinsightsshort}} service returns numeric results for each of the personality and behavioral characteristics and for each consumption preference.
 The values differ in the information they provide.
 {: shortdesc}

-> **Note:** For Arabic and Korean input, the service is unable to produce meaningful percentiles and raw scores for a number of personality characteristics.
+For Arabic and Korean input, the service is unable to produce meaningful percentiles and raw scores for a number of personality characteristics.
 For more information, see [Limitations for Arabic and Korean input](#limitations).
+{: note}

 ## Percentiles for personality characteristics
 {: #percentiles}